jrquevedo/WHRS/README.md

 # WHRS
 This software implements a simulation and a optimization of a combined waste heat recovery system (WHRS) composed of four subsystems as is described in the article:</p>

-_Díaz-Secades, Luis Alfonso; González, R; Rivera, N; Montañés, Elena; Quevedo, José Ramón.
-A novel waste heat recovery system for a medium speed marine engine optimized through a preference learning rank function embedded into a bayesian optimizer.
-Ocean Engineering.
-(Under Review)_
+_Díaz-Secades, L. A., González, R., Rivera, N., Montañés, E., & Quevedo, J. R. (2023).
+Waste heat recovery system for marine engines optimized through a preference learning rank function embedded into a Bayesian optimizer.
+Ocean Engineering, 281, 114747._

 There are two implementations of the WHRS simulator used for different goals.